 Books on Other Estate Planning Issues

-If you need a book on wills, living trusts, probate, estate administration, trust administration, final arrangements, financial planning, long term care or a related topic, see our estate planning books and software index for a directory of books, guides, and related resources.Our list of estate planning books was updated August 24, 2017.
+If you need a book on wills, living trusts, probate, estate administration, trust administration, final arrangements, financial planning, long term care or a related topic, see our estate planning books and software index for an extensive directory of books, guides, and related resources.Copyright 2020 Pennyborn.com.
+ALL RIGHTS RESERVED.Updated on January 27, 2020.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.

 For information about Pennyborn.com and how to advertise on this website Contact Us.